Previous

 About the work

-Because in the 1980s the elephant population in Africa had drastically declined, hunting elephants was banned in 1989.
+Because in the 1980s the elephant population in Africa had drastically shrunk, hunting elephants was banned in 1989.
 Since 1997, limited trade has been allowed again.
 However, illegal commercial trade has alarmingly increased this century due to rising prosperity in China (70% of all ivory goes to China, the rest mainly to Vietnam, Japan, and Thailand).

 Criminal gangs, rebels, and military units are poaching in a very professional manner using helicopters and automatic weapons.
 On average, 70 elephants are killed per day, and $10 billion per year is involved in the illegal ivory trade.